7soj/hello-world/README.md

 # hello-world
 Just another repository, nothing to see here.
+Seriously, maybe go follow the guy who had tacos on the moon, he sounds super interesting.